RealistikDash/PyMyMC/README.md

 Unlike my other projects, the setup for this is very easy.
 It only requires one command.
 - Open CMD in the diretory where you extracted the files.

-- Do pip install -r requirements
+- Do pip install -r requirements.txt

 - Run launcher.py